carsdotcom/ignitionjs/README.md

             ]);

             // Here we're registering the Google Publisher Tags (GPT) library
             // as a first tier dependency.
-Note that we've used the
-            // `registerSrc` method to register a single source instead of the
-            // `registerSrcs` method used above.
-We could have also added this
+We could have also added this to
-            // source to the array above, along with Angular and lodash, but
+            // the sources registered in the array above (Angular and lodash),
-            // if this page was being dynamically compiled on the server-side,
+            // but if this page was being dynamically compiled on the
-            // a separate registration call, such as this, would be needed.
+            // server-side, a separate registration call, such as this, would

-            ignition.libraries.registerSrc('//www.googletagservices.com/tag/js/gpt.js');
+            // be needed.

+            ignition.libraries.register('gpt');

             // Many times, we not only need to load scripts, but we also need
             // to run some code to configure or initialize these scripts.